yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIManagerApr19_ReleaseNotes.md

 ### Subscription licensing for API Management

 API Gateway and API Manager now support usage based subscription licensing when deployed in container mode.
-For more information, see the seet

 This feature is not available for API Gateway and API Manager when deployed in classic mode.

 ### Elastic topology container deployment enhancements